Exploring Poisonous Plants Medicinal Values, Toxicity Responses, and Therapeutic Uses

 Poisonous plants are used in traditional medicine systems in various healing therapies.
-They are a rich resource of ingredients used in herbal drug formulations, that are also used in the development of synthetic drugs.
-They are recognized for antioxidant activity, anti-inflammation, anti-cancer activity, anti-diabetic activity, and for many other health benefits.
+They are a rich resource of ingredients used in herbal drug formulations that are also used in the development of synthetic drugs.
+They are recognized for their antioxidant, anti-inflammation, anti-cancer, and anti-diabetic activities and for many other health benefits.
 Exploring Poisonous Plants: Medicinal Values, Toxicity Responses, and Therapeutic Uses provides an analysis of the most important poisonous herbs, shrubs, and trees, detailing poisonous plants while demonstrating endorsements for their potential therapeutic values.

 Presents therapeutic potentials on various poisonous herbs, shrubs, and trees.

-Provides descriptions of notable toxic compounds and discusses adverse effects when consumed by animals or people.
+Provides descriptions of notable toxic compounds and discusses their adverse effects when consumed by animals or people.